Templates for procurement processes, including government model contracts and procurement plans and policies.

 Agencies need to fill out some sections of the Request for Information (RFI) Response Form template with information that help suppliers understand needs and requirements.
 Suppliers must then complete the other sections.

-Use the automated templates tool to create a Request for Information document, step by step.
+Click the button to create a Request for Information document, step by step, using the automated template.
 This includes an RFI Response Form.
 Or use the standard templates below.

 A Registration of Interest (ROI) is often used when you anticipate a large number of responses to a procurement tender.
 It is a formal request asking potential suppliers to register their interest in an opportunity to supply specific goods, services or works.
 This is the first step in a multi-step procurement process.